-While with the Steelers, Jones was instrumental in the development of Antonio Brown, who in 2011 set a franchise record with 2,048 all-purpose yards, with 1,062 of those yards coming on returns.
+Jones was instrumental in the development of Antonio Brown, who in 2011 set a franchise record with 2,048 all-purpose yards, with 1,062 of those yards coming on returns.
 Brown returned his first career touchdown on a punt return for 60 yards and registered an 89-yard kick return for a touchdown as well.
-Dating back to 1941, he became one of just three Steelers players with at least one punt return for a touchdown and one kick return of a touchdown.
-Brown finished the 2011 season with a 27.3 yard average on kickoff returns and earned his first trip to the Pro Bowl.
+Dating back to 1941, he became one of just three Steelers players with at least one punt return for a touchdown and one kick return for a touchdown in a season.
+Brown finished the 2011 season with a 27.3-yard average on kickoff returns and earned his first trip to the Pro Bowl as a returner.

-In 2009, the Steelers were the NFL’s top kickoff return team, with a franchise record 1,581 return yards.
-Jones also coached the Steelers to the NFL’s top kick coverage unit during the 2008 season.
-The units were led by Anthony Madison, who led the team with 25 special teams tackles, and Patrick Bailey, who was named the Steelers’ Rookie of the Year for his outstanding work on special teams.
+In 2009, the Steelers were the NFL’s top kickoff return team with a franchise record 1,581 return yards.
+Stefan Logan had a team record 1,466 kickoff return yards (1,306 yards-Ernie Mills, 1995).
+The Steelers also had the NFL’s top kick coverage unit during the 2008 season.
+Anthony Madison led the team with 25 special teams tackles and Patrick Bailey was named the Steelers Rookie of the Year.

 A veteran assistant coach at the high school, collegiate and professional level, Jones worked one season as an assistant coach with British Columbia of the Canadian Football League (1997), helping guide them to a Western Division playoff berth.
 He also coached linebackers at Tulane University for two seasons (1995-96) after spending the 1992 season at the University of Pittsburgh as kicking game coordinator.

 A former player at Alabama (1978-80), Jones played safety and running back under legendary head coach Paul “Bear” Bryant with the Crimson Tide.
 He got his start in coaching under Bryant at Alabama as a graduate assistant from 1981-82.
 He then made the second of his two coaching stints with the Crimson Tide as special teams coach in 1990-91 under head coach Gene Stallings.
-In 1990 under his guidance, Alabama had the nation’s top-rated percentage placekicker (Philip Doyle).
+In 1990, Alabama had the nation’s top-rated percentage kicker (Philip Doyle).